 We’ve talked once already about the importance of having an emergency kit.
-In that post, the focus was more on individuals and families.
-Emergencies don’t just happen when you are at home though – so emergency kits with a flashlight or lantern are needed for professional workers as well.
+In that blog, the focus was more on individuals and families — Emergencies don’t just happen when you're at home though.
+Emergency kits with a flashlight or lantern are needed for professional workers as well.

 We offer a line of compact, portable scene lights that deploy quickly for emergency situations.
-The HID LiteBox® and E-Flood® LiteBox® HL® are just two or our available lighting tools that fit the bill.
-They are extremely bright, compact and lightweight lighting systems that are easy to use.
-Both include a 10ft., 12V DC power cord that you can plug into a vehicle for indefinite run times.
+The H.I.D.
+LiteBox® and E-Flood® LiteBox® are just two or our available lighting tools that fit the bill.
+They are extremely bright, compact, and lightweight lighting systems that are easy to use.
+Both include a 10-foot 12V DC power cord that you can plug into a vehicle for indefinite run times.
 While running these lights on the cord, they continue to charge so when you need to take the light with you, you’ll still have power.

-Need something with a little more power?
+Need something with even more power?
 Take a look at these two options:

 The brand new Portable Scene Light II.
 This cordless, compact scene light needs no time to deploy and is IPX7 waterproof.
 It has a 360° rotating head and is stackable for “light tower” capability for multi-level lighting.
 Even better?
 Its 10,000 lumens on high.

-Then, there are times when you need to may be responding to emergency calls where finding the correct address quickly is imperative.
-Either of our Waypoint® models – alkaline or rechargeable, depending on your needs – produces a far-reaching beam to pinpoint street signs, house numbers and any potential hazards ahead.
-It is lightweight and comfortable to carry so you can survey the scene for potential hazards and evaluate the situation.
-And we also have the Dualie Waypoint for those times when you need to see in front of you, but also down at your feet to avoid any hazards that you could trip over.
+There are times when you may be responding to emergency calls where finding the correct address quickly is imperative.
+Any of our Waypoint® models, alkaline or rechargeable (depending on your needs), produce a far-reaching beam to pinpoint street signs, house numbers, and any potential hazards ahead.
+They are lightweight and comfortable to carry so you can survey the scene/evaluate the situation.